 Naturally, we picked fun over relaxation and now will need the rest of the week, at least, to recuperate and recover from the sunburns.
 If you're a parent, you already know that.

-What you might not know is the trip also marked the first time in a year and a half that I extensively drove a gas car — one with an internal combustion engine (ICE) that is.
+You might not know that the trip also marked the first time in a year and a half that I drove a gas car -- one with an internal combustion engine (ICE).
 And that turned out to be quite an experience.

 The driving part was a non-issue but handling other aspects of the car, including the use of gas, turned out to be a challenge.
 And that was on top of the high cost at the pump.